NASW Standards for Clinical Social Work in Social Work Practice

 Interpretation

-To ensure that clients receive optimal psychosocial services, it is sometimes beneficial to collaborate or coordinate services with appropriate community programs to strengthen or improve the continuity of care.
-Clinical social workers shall be knowledgeable about available community resources and advocate on behalf of the client for appropriate services.
-The clinical social worker shall maintain collaborative contacts with social work or other related professionals and make appropriate referrals, as needed.
-The clinical social worker shall not share information about the client without the client’s informed consent or as otherwise indicated in Standard 5.
+To ensure that clients receive optimal psychosocial services, it may be beneficial to collaborate or coordinate services with appropriate community programs to strengthen or improve the continuity of care.
+Clinical social workers shall be knowledgeable about available community resources.
+When appropriate, clinical social workers shall advocate on behalf of the client for appropriate services.
+The clinical social worker shall maintain collaborative contacts with social workers or other related professionals and make appropriate referrals, as needed.
+They should not share information about the client without the client’s informed consent or as otherwise indicated in Standard 5.
+Clinical social workers must be familiar with emergency services where the client is located.

 Standard 4.
 Accessibility to Clients